WordPress consultant, systems analyst

 October 2018 - June 2019

 Worked on Jetpack Sync and the Gutenberg block implementation in Jetpack and WordPress.com as well as internal documentation and accessibility efforts.
-Other efforts included contributions to the WordPress Core and the Gutenberg editor both during my 11-month trial period and later on as a full-timer.
+Other efforts included contributions to the WordPress Core and the Gutenberg editor.

 Senior Ruby Backend Developer